Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

    *One to one video call Media Pipeline*

-To communicate the client with the server to manage calls we have designed a signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.
+The client and the server communicate through a signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.
 The normal sequence between client and server would be as follows:

 1. User A is registered in the server with his name